Soumyadip2104/Soumyadip2104/README.md

 - 👋 Hi, myself @Soumyadip
-- 👀 I’m interested in building marketing strategies, security management for enterprises and sales
-- 🌱 I’m currently learning DBMS and Javascript

 <!---
 Soumyadip2104/Soumyadip2104 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.